23Ruchil/Blog/_posts/2021-02-28-Habit-Stacking.markdown

 5. [Whatsapp](https://www.whatsapp.com/?lang=en) : The best note - taking app out there.
 I have 15 - 20 different groups where I share
      notes to myself and subsequently, put it all on Notion at the end of each week.

-### **B. Reading**
+ **B. Reading**

 1. [Outread](https://outreadapp.com) : This is one of the best apps that can help you read at 500 wpm with quality retention.
-Highly recommend this one
+Highly recommend this one.

 2. [Speechify](https://speechify.com) : I use Speechify to read articles that I find online at 400wpm - 500wpm.
 Not the
-    best product out there as it does not help one to bucketize the articles
+    best product out there as it does not help one to bucketize the articles.

 3. [Kindle](https://play.google.com/store/apps/details?id=com.amazon.kindle&hl=en_IN&gl=US) : I use Kindle on rare occasions as it does not have speed reading tracker built into it.